SMART Health Check-in

 Verifier decrypts the JWE

 Only a Verifier component that holds the ephemeral private key can decrypt.
 In this demo, that key is held by the Verifier browser.
-The result contains vp_token with inline references for deduplication:
+The result contains a DCQL vp_token keyed by the credential query id.
+Each value is an array of Presentations; our custom profile uses one SMART Health Check-in response object as that Presentation.
+There is no presentation_submission field in this DCQL response:

 This profile authenticates the request and provides encrypted transport, but does not prove artifact provenance.
 Unless an artifact carries its own verifiable proof (e.g., a SMART Health Card), it should be treated as a transaction-bound submission.